irakobi/HRMIS/src/README.md

 **Tabulate**: A library for creating text-based tables.

+**unittest.TestCase**: A library for test case

 ## Database

-Using Json file, created Attendance record file and employee records file.
+Using Json file, created Attendance record file and employee records file to store and view the output.
+Also we have the other file for testing attendance.